Loading...

 Portion Control

-Pay attention to the portion sizes of the fruits in your bowl to reduce the overall sugar intake.
+Be mindful of portion sizes and reduce the overall amount of fruit in your bowl to lessen the sugar intake.

 Stay Hydrated